hashgraph/stablecoin-studio/contracts/README.md

 From root of the project workspace:

-1. Run `cd contracts`.
+1. Execute `cd contracts`.
 This will put you in the contracts folder.
 2. Run `npm install`.
 This will create and populate `node_modules`.

 To compile the contracts, you can choose one of the following two alternatives: